tiero/react-native-360/README.md

 **React Native 360** exploits [Google VR Cardboard SDK](https://developers.google.com/vr/) to load and display 360-degree panoramic photos and to define a view that renders a 360 video using OpenGL

+> the Google VR SDK works only with a real device [#3](https://github.com/tiero/react-native-360/issues/3)
 ### 2. Installation

 You can pull in react-native-360 via npm: